Office: HGH 220

 Don't leave a voice mail, send me an email!

 - Ph.D., Department of Film & Media Studies, UCLA

 - M.A., Department of English, University of California, Santa Barbara

 - B.A., Department of English, University of California, Santa Barbara

-Alison L. McKee earned a BA and MA in English from the University of California, Santa Barbara where she studied film and literature in the English and Film Studies departments.
-She went on to get a PhD in film and media studies at UCLA, focusing on film history, narrative, and gender issues in classical American cinema.
-She has presented and published numerous papers at national and international film and television conferences, and she has been invited to speak in the US and abroad on a range of topics related to film, gender, ethnicity, and politics.
+Alison L. McKee is a Professor in the Radio-Television Film program at San Jose State University.
+She specializes in American film history, theory, criticism, and research.
+Professor McKee earned a B.A. and M.A in English from the University of California, Santa Barbara and went on to get a Ph.D. in film and media studies at UCLA, focusing particularly on film history, narrative, and gender issues in classical American cinema.
+She presents regularly at national and international conferences and is frequently invited to speak in the U.S. and abroad on her areas of expertise.
+She also writes and publishes romance under a pen name.